elastic/search-ui/packages/react-search-ui/README.md

 <Layout header={<SearchBox />} bodyContent={<Results />} />;
 ```

-For more information on customizing styles, see the [Using your own styles and layout](#ownlayoutandstyles)
+For more information on customizing styles, see the [Customizing Styles and Layout](#ownlayoutandstyles)
 section in the Advanced Usage guide.

 <a id="components"></a>